cc-dev-65535/mkdocs/docs/collin - page4.md

     ...
 ```
-That will be displayed alongside the snippet title in the IntelliSense shortcut menu when the snippet shortcut is visible.
+This text will be displayed alongside the snippet title in the IntelliSense shortcut menu when the snippet shortcut is visible.

 7\. *Test* out your code snippet by *creating* a file in your selected programming language and *typing* the prefix words you entered previously.
 You can then *select* the code snippet with the prefix name from the IntelliSense menu.
 ![image](images/page4-img3.png)